swcarpentry/python-novice-inflammation/10-cmdline.md

 > *   Handle flags and files separately in a command-line program.
 > *   Read data from standard input in a program so that it can be used in a pipeline.

-The IPython Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.
+The Jupyter Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.
 In order to do that,